Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/01-simple-kanban/02-drag/README.md

 };
 ```

-Notice that we get an error, this is because `draggable` expects an element of type `HTMLElement` and `useRef` might have a null type.
-We know it’s not null, but in strict mode, we always play it safe.
-To make this work, we will install the `tiny-invariant` library which checks if the object exists, and if not, throws an exception (so we always have a non-null value).
+Notice that we get an error, this is because `draggable` expects an element of type `HTMLElement` and `useRef` might have a null type (this example is using `TypeScript` _strict mode_).
+We know that it won't be `null`, but in strict mode, it always plays safe.
+To make this work, we will install the `tiny-invariant` library which checks if the object exists, and if not, throws an exception (so, for `TypeScript` we always have a non-null value).

 ```bash
 npm install tiny-invariant